 They have a tightening strap to secure the gloves in place, and you can loosen them easily.
-Whether in snow, water or wind, these best snowmobile gloves will protect your hands thanks to the adjustable buckle wrist strap as well as drawstring closure.
+Whether in snow, water, or wind, these best snowmobile gloves will protect your hands thanks to the adjustable buckle wrist strap as well as a drawstring closure.

-Additionally, you don’t have to worry about sweat because the lining and fabric used is breathable.
-They have been designed with a comfortable lining which is comfortable to skin touch.
+Additionally, you don’t have to worry about sweat because the lining and fabric used are breathable.
+They have been designed with a comfortable lining that is comfortable to skin touch.

 - Fitted with 40 Gram, 3M Thinsulate insulation to keep you warm without feeling bulky

-- Outer shell prevents snow, wind, and water to keep your hands dry
+- The outer shell prevents snow, wind, and water to keep your hands dry

 - The zipper pockets can be used to carry small items and additional warmer